Norway's Telenor eyeing sale of Myanmar unit - report

 Some Chinese buyers are also being invited to bid, TMT Finance said, which would likely not be subject to international sanctions faced by other international telecom companies.

-TMT said the other foreign operator in Myanmar, Qatar's Ooredoo (ORDS.QA), had shown interest in buying its market peer and was looking to find a financial adviser for the forthcoming process.
+TMT said the other foreign operator in Myanmar, Qatar’s Ooredoo, had shown interest in buying its market peer and was looking to find a financial adviser for the forthcoming process.

 Ooredoo was not immediately available for comment.